Scholarships for U-M Students

 Essay Prompts:

 The following prompts correspond exactly to the essay questions on the scholarship application.
-Personal Statements are the lengthiest part of the application and provide the best opportunity to address CEW+ Scholarship selection criteria and tell your story in your own words.
+Personal Statements are the lengthiest part of the application and provide the best opportunity to address CEW+ Scholarship selection criteria while telling your story in your own words.

 What is your vision for success and plan for achieving your goals?
 How will you make an impact with the degree that you are pursuing at the personal, community, and/or global levels?
 (200-500 words)